shonmacray/fe-web_app/README.md

 ### Clone repository.

-use git to clone this repo to your computer and in your terminal/cmd use this command to run app
+use git to clone this repo to your computer, open the terminal/cmd in this projects directory and run:

 ### `npm install`

-Downloads project dependencies
+To Download project dependencies and then:

 ### `npm run start`